weihaipy/saiorm/docs/index.rst

 **ATTENTION**

-1. Saiorm does not convert value type in native functions and IN and other condition (eg.limit,order_by,group_by,various join).
+- Saiorm does not convert value type in native functions and IN and other condition (eg.limit,order_by,group_by,various join).
 If you want to use the values passed from user,you must check them, because it's easily to triggering injection vulnerability.

-2. Saiorm require python3 and pymysql.
+- Support MySQL and PostgreSQL only,you can inherit from saiorm.base.BaseDB to support other types of database with the same API,like siaorm.PostgreSQL.ChainDB.

-3. Support MySQL and PostgreSQL only,you can inherit from saiorm.base.BaseDB to support other types of database with the same API,like siaorm.PostgreSQL.ChainDB.
+- Saiorm require python3 pymysql psycopg2.

-4. You can add "`" as a prefix to set the field to native function in method select and update.
+- You can add "`" as a prefix to set the field to native function in method select and update.

 Initialization
 ~~~~~~~~~~~~~~